microsoft/pxt/docs/develop/hw-debugging.md

     - soldering 3 jumpers to the CPX using this diagram: https://learn.adafruit.com/assets/47156
         Solder to: SWCCLK (45), SWDIO (46)
+        Separately, solder to any GND pad; optionally, also solder to a 3V pad.
     - connecting those to a SWD breakout board like this: https://www.adafruit.com/product/2743
+        - Alternatively, connect jumper cables directly to particle debugger.
+Pins are labelled at the bottom.
     - and then running a SWD cable to your Particle Debugger https://www.adafruit.com/product/4001
 2. Connect the Particle Debugger to you computers USB.
 Ensure you see a "DAPLINK" in the USB devices.